betmma/VLMPuzzle/README.md

 Most leaderboard scores quoted in the paper use majority voting over frames (“Major Frame”), last-frame inspection, or the audio transcript.

-Batch utilities in `scripts/gen_point.sh`, `scripts/run_point.sh` and `scripts/multiple_choice_summary.py` automate multi-sample generation, evaluation and summary for all point/line/shape tasks.
+Batch utilities in `scripts/gen_point.sh` and `scripts/multiple_choice_summary.py` automate multi-sample generation and summary for all point/line/shape tasks.

+`scripts/run_point.sh` calls `scripts/generate_and_vote.py` that generates new puzzles for multiple puzzle types and then evaluate them.

 ## ARC-AGI-2 abstractions